Kiehl's: Acquisition by L'Oréal

 In April 2000, L'Oréal, the French beauty and cosmetics company, acquired Kiehl's for between $100–$150 million.
 L'Oréal had pursued the purchase of the company for more than two years but the catalyst for a deal came when Kiehl's had difficulty handling the growing volume of orders due to the company's increased popularity.
 Morse Heidegger, then president of Kiehl's, said, "We took a long hard look at the situation, and we felt that in order to keep up with the demand, in order to not be out of stock, in order to fulfil our destiny, if you will, we needed to take on a partner."

 With the purchase, L'Oréal stated it planned to "increase the brand's presence but maintain it as a luxury line rather than a mass-market one."
 Kiehl's would also be expanded internationally and Morse Heidegger would step down as president.
-Kiehl's newly appointed president Michelle Taylor said: "The thing most important to me is to keep Kiehl's true to what it is.
-Respect for old-fashioned values is really who we are."
+Kiehl's newly appointed president is Michelle Taylor.